SWI-PrologTeamLudumDare32/LudumDare/README.md

 :build baron

-to run chatscript as a server, add port=1024
+to run chatscript as a server on 1024 run without args.
+If you need it to be on something besides 1024, add port=1024

 if you need to run on diff port, change the port in chatscript, and in the prolog query